conrad619/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="AT+Command Sample Serial Communication Test" />

 Congratulations! :tada: You have just successfully interfaced your RAK811 LPWAN Evaluation Board with your computer!
-Go on to the next sections to fully configure your RAK811 LPWAN Evaluation Board and Connect it to The Things Network (TTN).
+Go on to the next section to fully configure your RAK811 LPWAN Evaluation Board and connect it to The Things Network (TTN).

 ### Connecting to The Things Network (TTN)

-In this section, we will be connecting the RAK811 LPWAN Evaluation Board to The Things Network (TTN).
-If you don't have an account yet, head on to [https://www.thethingsnetwork.org/](https://www.thethingsnetwork.org/) and create one.
-Once done, Log in to your account and go to the console which can be found here:
+In this section, you will be connecting the RAK811 LPWAN Evaluation Board to The Things Network (TTN).
+If you don't have an account yet, head on to [TTN website](https://www.thethingsnetwork.org/) and create one.
+Once done, log in to your account and go to the console which can be found here:

 <rk-img
   src="/assets/images/wisduino/rak811-evaluation-board/quickstart/connecting-to-ttn/ajvucmil4rrtco9pvi7n.jpg"